ellysh/l2bot/README.txt

 kSkillPumpKey - hotkey of the "Pumping" skill (by default F2) kSkillReelKey - hotkey of the "Reeling" skill (by default F3) kFishShotKey - hotkey for fish shot usage (by default F12)

+More information about this parameters is available in fishing_conf.png illustration in the 'images' directory.

 Perform next actions before start fishing:
 1. Place you character near the water where you can use "Fishing" skill